What Is Anxiety?

 Anxiety is a condition where your fear or worry does not go away and can worsen over the course of time.
 It can negatively impact your life to the point where it can interfere with daily activities such as relationships, work, and the pursuit of enjoyable activities.
 What does anxiety feel like?
 Some anxiety is normal, like getting a little nervous over an upcoming event like a major event.
+However, if your symptoms are interfering with your daily functioning, then anxiety therapy might be an option for you.

 SYMPTOMS OF ANXIETY